Master’s Degree in Organizational Psychology, Cognitive Psychology, and Behavioral Marketing at the Technion

 Behavioral Marketing—The program provides specialization in marketing research and implementation, with an emphasis on consumer behavior, altering behaviors and attitudes, and social networks.
 Graduates are awarded a “Master of Science in Behavioral Science and Management: Marketing” degree.
 Candidates will have a bachelor’s degree in psychology with a GPA of at least 90, or will be outstanding graduates of bachelor programs in other relevant fields.

-For all three tracks, applications are submitted using the application kit available at the Technion Graduate School website: .
+For all tracks, applications are submitted using the application kit available at the Technion Graduate School website: .
 Along with the application form, candidates must submit a CV, declaration of intent, and results of the MITAM test if available.
 The admissions process usually includes a personal interview.
-As well as submitting this application kit, candidates must also register at the Israeli psychology masters match system website, http://www.psychologymatch.org, used by all Israeli universities.
+As well as submitting this application kit, candidates who graduated psychology programs must also register at the Israeli psychology masters match system website, http://www.psychologymatch.org, used by all Israeli universities who teach graduate programs in psychology.

 Transferring between tracks: It is possible to switch tracks, subject to meeting the defined core course requirements for the track in question, and to the approval of the student’s supervisor and the area head.
 However, students who do not hold a bachelor’s degree in psychology cannot gain a degree in the psychology tracks, and are limited to the behavioral marketing track.